 An efficient and properly running power scooter is vital to your continued mobility.
-To avoid any disruption, low-power issues with the scooter's battery must be dealt with Riding-3-Wheel-Mobility-Scooter-Outdoorsimmediately.
+To avoid any disruption, low-power issues with the scooter's battery should be dealt with right away.

 Keeping the batteries charged, even when the scooter is not in use, is one of the surest ways to prevent an inconvenient loss of battery power.
 Not only could a sudden lack of power leave you stranded, but your motorized scooter could suffer damage if power problems are not addressed right away.

 What Makes Scooters Run Low on Power